fuchicorp/terraform-helm-chart/README.md

 ```

-Once you have the default local helm chart you can go ahead and create and use variables from terraform inside your `values.yaml`
+Once you have the default local helm chart you can now create and use the variables from terraform inside your `values.yaml`
 ```
 image:
   repository: ${deployment_image}